hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 TODO: examples

 Our examples will work either with Postgres or DuckDB.
 I am planning to add more database examples in the database playground repository in the future.
-Most techniques we will cover will be useful for both OLTP and OLAP.
+Most techniques that we will cover will be useful for both OLTP and OLAP.
 In some cases, we will see that they work only on one type of database.
 This is usually because OLAP database try to be smarter—since they don't intend respond within milliseconds, they can take more time to optimize query execution.
 The positive of this is that a poorly written query can perform well on OLAP.
-The negative is that finetuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.
+The negative is that fine-tuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.
 After all, SQL is a declarative language (TODO: expand).

 TODO: hint to possible future articles about differences in OLAP and OLTP principles

+- Apache Druid
+- Clickhouse

+### Understand your data
+Databases make assumptions about your data.
+Tons of smart people have spent years optimizing and testing databases to make sure that these assumptions are accurate.
+But you can still do better than them.
+While a database might guess that a join will produce something between 1 and 30 million rows, you might know that it will be exactly one million.
+Or you might know that a filter removes 99 % rows in a table, so you might want to push it to a subquery.
+Or you might know that a table includes duplicate join keys, so, you deduplicate it before joining.

+### Clean up
+A few years ago, I was put in charge of an application.
+Right from the outset I heard complaints that it is slower than it used to be and customers are upset.
+After some profiling, I realized that fetching data was the bottleneck.
+The application was supposed to compute several metrics for products and what stroke me as odd was that there were a lot more products in the database than the company actually sold.
+Indeed, most products in the database were inactive.
+When I deleted them, the critical endpoint got 3 times faster.
+Deleting what you don't need is one of the easiest ways to speed up your queries.
+If you do not have automatic cleanup processes in place, data tends to pile up.
+Since the queries need to run through more data, they get slower.
+Delete obsolete data and setup processed that do it regularly for you.
+There will be data that you can't delete–for legal reasons or to not upset your users.
+Sometimes, you might get around this by creating snapshot tables or materialized views (see Use subtables in OLAP (+ Materialized views)).
+If that is not possible, keep in mind that your application's performance will gradually degrade.
+That does not always have to be a problem.
+If the accumulation is not too fast, the performance penalty may be something that you don't need to worry about for the lifespan of most applications.

+### Use diagnostic tools
+Databases usually have a way to show you how they decided to execute your query, i.e. display the query plan.
+Studying it can show you what the bottlenecks are.
+When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.
+I think execution plan visualizers are of great help here.
+While I might struggle to find the source of issues in the textual plan, it is often clear from the first look at the picture.
+Some database providers embed visualizers to their service, but there are also free versions, e.g. for Postgres.

+Use visualizers if available.
+e.g. EXPLAIN in postgres

 ### WHERE to start
 Start by fiddling with the `WHERE` clause.
 The biggest improvements in query performance I have ever seen were resulted from, often small, changes to filtering clause.
-Lets look at an example query.
+Let's look at an example query.
 ```sql
 select
     u.name,